Social value of work. Human values in social psychology

 confession

-Presenter resume: The facilitator emphasizes how important it is to build your own hierarchy of values.
+Presenter's resume: The presenter emphasizes how important it is to build your own hierarchy of values.

-Reflection lessons.
-Purpose: to get feedback from students, to summarize the lesson.
-Forms, everyone in turn says or at will: what they liked and what they didn’t.
+Lesson reflection.
+Purpose: to receive feedback from students, to summarize the lesson.
+Forms, everyone says in turn or at will: what they liked and what they didn’t.

-Over the past few years, I have watched children grow up.
+For the past few years I have been watching children grow up.
 It is very exciting.
-As I rejoice in fatherhood, solve problems, and analyze my parenting abilities, I have noticed that young children do not doubt themselves.
-Daughters are not yet aware of the limitations, feelings of guilt and shame, excessive introspection.
+While enjoying parenthood, solving problems, and analyzing my parenting abilities, I noticed that young children do not doubt themselves.
+Daughters still do not know restrictions, feelings of guilt and shame, or excessive introspection.
 At what point does it usually end?
-When will children begin to condemn themselves, will they begin to consider their actions as valuable and not valuable?
-When they start asking themselves: “Am I doing this?” or “Will others understand this?”
+When will children begin to judge themselves and begin to view their actions as valuable and not valuable?
+When they start asking themselves: “Is this what I’m doing?” or “Will others understand this?”

 I remember the day my eldest daughter was born.
-I became a father for the first time, I was responsible for human life.
-I clearly understood that I love a child not for actions or compliance with my expectations, but for pure unconditional love.
+I became a father for the first time, and the responsibility for human life fell on me.
+I clearly understood that I loved the child not for his actions or compliance with my expectations, but with pure unconditional love.

 But at some point, expectations do interfere with the relationship between parent and child.
-“Get dressed faster, we’re late!”, “Don’t talk to your mom like that!”, “Don’t hit your sister.”
-I still love my daughter, but I have expectations about her behavior.
+“Get dressed quickly, we’re late!”, “Don’t talk to your mom in that tone!”, “Don’t hit your sister.”
+I still love my daughter, but I have developed expectations about her behavior.
 Of course she feels it.
-He must be thinking, “Mom and Dad get so mad when I slowly put on my socks.
-What's wrong with that?
+He must be thinking, “Mom and Dad get so angry when I’m slow to put on my socks.
+What's the big deal?

-“Do it to get recognition”, “Don’t do it so as not to harm others”, “Don’t say that, otherwise everyone will turn their backs on you”, “Others will not approve if I do this” ...
-Everyone has such thoughts and doubts .
+“Do this to get recognition”, “Don’t do this so as not to harm others”, “Don’t say that, otherwise everyone will turn away from you”, “Others will not approve if I do this”...
+Everyone has similar thoughts and doubts .
 The problem is that we equate ourselves with actions.
 We think we are what we do.
 Value is determined by our actions.

-Many fight a silent inner battle.
+Many fight a silent internal battle.
 It might look like this:

 "I'm worse than the rest."